Discover more from American Inequality

 Financial hardship — Low-income Americans are already living on the brink of financial challenges

 Household Crises — Household crises like mental health challenges or domestic violence can push people into homelessness.
 39% of youth experiencing homelessness have self-reported mental health problems, and homeless youth are 3x as likely to attempt suicide as housed youth.
 In addition, domestic violence is the most common reason women give for their homelessness.
 In just one day in 2015, 31,000 adults and youth fled their homes due to domestic violence, and unfortunately 7,000 were unable to find a shelter that could take them in.
+Addiction and substance abuse can also play a strong role in homelessness, and vice versa, the more likely we will find solutions.

 Systemic Factors — 1 in 200 Black people are homeless, compared to 1 in 1,000 White people who are homeless.
 Systemic racial factors of homelessness can be traced to America’s long history of preventing Black Americans from owning homes in the first place.
 From the Federal Housing Administration’s 1934 Redlining Policies, to exclusionary mortgage practices of the G.I.
 Bill, to White housing covenants (see Shelley v.
 Kraemer, 1948), to the acceleration of White flight after the 1956 Highway Act, to the 12x difference in White-Black wealth, to the $48,000 undervaluation of Black homes on average, to the fact that Black loan applicants are consistently rejected twice as often as White loan applicants (which has been true since 1988) - all of these factors have made it herculean task for Black Americans to get a home and stay in it.